Who we helpIndustry guide

 Frequently Asked Questions

 Because of the Section 24 finance-cost restriction, fully in force since April 2020.
 Mortgage interest is no longer an allowable expense against rental income, instead you get a tax reduction worth 20% of the lower of your finance costs, your property profits, or your income above the personal allowance.
-For higher-rate taxpayers this is far less generous than the old deduction, and it can push your taxable income into a higher band, which is exactly where we recalculate to make sure nothing extra is paid.
+For higher-rate taxpayers this is far less generous than the old deduction, and it can push your taxable income into a higher band, which is exactly where a specialist landlord accountant recalculates to make sure nothing extra is paid.

 Within 60 days of completion you must file a UK property CGT return and pay the tax due, separately from your annual Self Assessment.
 For 2025/26 residential property gains are taxed at 18% within your basic-rate band and 24% above it, after your £3,000 annual exempt amount.
 Late reporting attracts penalties and interest, so we prepare the figures the moment a sale is agreed.

 If your qualifying gross property (and self-employment) income is over £50,000, MTD for Income Tax applies from April 2026; the threshold falls to £30,000 from April 2027 and £20,000 from April 2028.
 Once mandated you must keep digital records and send quarterly updates plus a final declaration through compatible software.
-We get you set up early so it's routine, not a panic.
+As your landlord accountant, we get you set up early so it's routine, not a panic.

 It depends.
 The first £1,000 of rental income can be tax-free under the property allowance, but if you claim it you cannot also deduct actual expenses or replacement of domestic items relief for that property.
 For most landlords with mortgages, agent fees and repairs, claiming real expenses wins easily.
 We test both each year and use whichever leaves you better off.